QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

-Regarding 3 different point-wise QoI functions, Figure~\ref{fig:evaluation-bq-pw} presents the bit rate-maximum QoI error plots we acquired on 6 data domains.
-In this figure and all other similar ones in the paper, for better visibility of comparison, the results from the same base compressors are plotted in the curves of the same color, with QPET-integrated ones solid and non-QPET ones dashed.
-Moreover, the results from QoI-SZ3 appear if and only if the QoI is supported by QoI-SZ3 (i.e., the QoIs fall into the four families in~\cite{jiao2022toward}.
-In Figure~\ref{fig:evaluation-bq-pw}, integrating QPET into the compressors has shown improvements or at least the same bit rates (so the same CR as well) when the QoI error threshold is fixed.
-For example, on the Scale-LetKF dataset, QPET-integrated SZ3 can achieve \~140\% compression ratio improvement over SZ3 when the error threshold for the square of data ($Q(x) = x^2$) is set as $1\mathrm{e}{-3}$ of the whole square value range.
-In the same case, compared to QoI-SZ3, QPET-SZ3 also gains 16\%/20\% CR improvement when the square QoI error threshold is $1\mathrm{e}{-3}$/$1\mathrm{e}{-4}$.
-QPET also benefits more compressors than SZ3, bringing 88\% CR improvement to prediction-based HPEZ when compressing the Miranda dataset with a QoI $Q(x) = e^x$ tolerance of relatively $1\mathrm{e}{-3}$, and {10\%} CR improvement to transform-based SPERR when compressing the Hurricane Tc data field with a QoI $Q(x) = \frac{1}{x+273.15}$ tolerance of relatively $1\mathrm{e}{-4}$.
-Admittedly, QPET does not always improve the compression ratio over the base compressors.
-However, QPET can always bring no worse compression ratios, and as discussed in Section~\ref{sec:eva:speeds}, non-QoI compressors need many complete compression executions in the trial-and-validation of QoI errors to achieve the compression ratio reported.
-Therefore, QPET constantly improves either the compression ratio or the time cost for the QoI-preserving compression tasks (in many cases, it can do both).
+Regarding different point-wise QoI functions, Figure~\ref{fig:evaluation-bq-pw} presents the bit rate-maximum QoI error plots obtained on 6 data domains.
+In this figure and all other similar ones in the paper, the results from the same base compressors are plotted as curves of the same color, with QPET-integrated compressors represented by solid lines and baselines by dashed lines.
+Moreover, the results from QoI-SZ3/HPEZ appear if and only if the corresponding) QoI is supported by them.
+In Figure~\ref{fig:evaluation-bq-pw}, QPET-integrated compressors have shown the optimized compression ratio (bit rate) in every test case and achieve substantial improvements in most.
+For example, on the Scale-LetKF dataset (Figure~\ref{fig:evaluation-bq-pw}~(b)), SPERR-QPET has around 100\%/50\% compression ratio improvements over the best baseline (QoI-SZ3/HPEZ) when the error threshold for the square of data ($Q(x) = x^2$) is set as $1\mathrm{e}{-2}$/$1\mathrm{e}{-3}$ (relative, and all the followings are same).
+On other QoIs for which existing QoI-preserving data compressors fail to support, such as $x^3$ and $\tanh{x}$ (Figure~\ref{fig:evaluation-bq-pw}~(c, d, f)), QPET makes great use of the point-wise data accuracy to preserve QoIs, significantly outperforming parameter-search-based baselines (*-OptZ-R) by up to over 1000\% compression ratio improvement (on NYX dataset with $Q(x)=x^3$) and higher throughputs.
+Regarding the preservation of $Q(x)=\sin{10x}$, which is close to a linear function in several local data regions, point-wise data accuracy contributes a limited amount to the compression.
+Therefore, the compression ratios of QPET-integrated compressors do not outperform parameter-search-based baselines.
+Nevertheless, QPET-integrated compressors can acquire the same compression ratios at much lower time costs, which is still a critical improvement for high-performance data processing tasks.